-Select the Program Run, Full Sequence operating mode.
+▶ Select the Program Run, Full Sequence mode of operation.

-- ▶ Select the table of AFC settings - ► Make optimizations if required
+- ▶ Select the table of AFC settings. - ▶ Make optimizations if required.

-Note that the <name>.H.AFC.DEP file is locked to editing as long as the NC program <name>.H is running.
+Note that the <name>.H.AFC.DEP file is locked against editing as long as the NC program <name>.H is running.
 The TNC then displays the data in the table in red.